 When it comes to the causes of skin damage and aging, sun exposure is one of the main culprits.
 If you spent a lot of time outdoors this summer, you may be wondering how you can repair your skin and prevent further sun damage.
-In this blog, dermatologist Dr. Juliet Gibson of Trinity Dermatology in Carrollton, Texas, has taken the time to answer some frequently asked questions about sun-damaged skin and provide answers to these questions as well as treatment recommendations.
+In this blog, we will answer some frequently asked questions about sun-damaged skin and provide answers to these questions as well as treatment recommendations.

 How Much Sun is Too Much for Skin?